geocola/geocola-crud/form-widget/guides/FormFieldObject.md

-@typedef {Object} geocola.types.FormFieldObject FormFieldObject
+@typedef {Object} crud.types.FormFieldObject FormFieldObject
-@parent geocola.types
+@parent crud.types
 @option {String} name The name of the field property
 @option {String} alias A label to display for the field
 @option {String} placeholder The field placeholder to display when no text is entered